All-Ireland Senior Hurling Championship: Teams

-Teams never to have qualified for the All-Ireland

-Non-Irish teams

-London became the first overseas team to compete in the All-Ireland Championship in 1900.
-For four consecutive years they were given a bye to the All-Ireland final where they played the "home" champions in the final proper.
-They won their only All-Ireland title in 1901.
-London returned to the All-Ireland Championship on a number of occasions between 1969 and 1996.

-In 1905 Lancashire and Glasgow entered the All-Ireland Championship at the quarter-final stage.
-Lancashire returned for one more championship campaign in 1913, whilst Glasgow returned for the 1910 and 1913 championships.

-New York fielded a team in an expanded All-Ireland Championship in 1996.
+2025 Championship

+Seventeen counties competed in the 2025 All-Ireland Senior Hurling Championship: six teams in the Leinster Senior Hurling Championship, five teams in the Munster Senior Hurling Championship and six teams in the Joe McDonagh Cup.

 Venues

 Attendances

 Stadium attendances are a significant source of regular income for the GAA and for the teams involved.
 For the 2017 championship, the average attendances for the five games was 56,565 with a total aggregate attendance figure of 282,826.
 The 2017 figure represented the highest combined total for an All-Ireland Championship since 2012, when 294,079 fans attended six games, including a final replay between Kilkenny and Galway.
 The highest all-time aggregate attendance for the championship was 332,387 in 2007 when eight games were played.

 Quarter-finals

 Croke Park was initially used as the venue for All-Ireland quarter-finals following their introduction in 1997.
 These games were usually played as a double-header.
 From 2008 until 2017 the quarter-finals were played at Semple Stadium in Thurles.